Program overview

-Welcome to the only Nuclear Engineering undergraduate program in all of Canada!
-Our program is fully accredited by the Canadian Engineering Accreditation Board, ensuring that you receive a high-quality education that meets industry standards.
-This unique program introduces students to all aspects of the nuclear fuel cycle, covering everything from mining to plant operation and waste management.
-With a curriculum designed in consultation with industry representatives, you will gain both theoretical knowledge and practical skills that are essential for a successful career in nuclear engineering.
+We offer the only Nuclear Engineering undergraduate program in all of Canada.
+Our program is fully accredited by the Canadian Engineering Accreditation Board.
+This unique program introduces students to all aspects of the nuclear fuel cycle, including mining, plant operation, and waste management.
+The curriculum covers essential topics such as nuclear plant design, radiation protection, nuclear chemistry, and materials, ensuring that students are well-prepared for a career in this critical field.

 The Bachelor of Engineering (Honours) in Nuclear Engineering is designed to be completed in four or five years, depending on the chosen path.
 The program is offered on a full-time basis and includes a variety of experiential learning opportunities.
 Key features of the program structure include: